comp-int-hum/ochre-python/README.rst

   $ python -m pyochre.scholarly_knowledge --help

 will print usage information about the `pyochre.scholarly_knowledge` script.
-See the Scripts_ section for detailed information on how to use these tools.
+See the Scripts_ section for detailed information on how to use these.

 .. _concepts: